kimaya012/Netflix-Homepage/README.md

-# Netflix-homepage Clone - HTML, CSS, JAVASCRIPT
+# Netflix-homepage Clone - HTML, CSS
-A simple and responsive clone of the Netflix homepage built using only HTML, CSS, and JavaScript.
+A simple and responsive clone of the Netflix homepage built using only HTML, CSS.